donnatchris/push_swap-42/readme.md

 made of Push swap language instructions, that sorts the integers passed as parameters.
 ### BONUS
 Make your own checker program to test the output of you push_swap program

+## ARCHITECTURE:
+- src/ directory for the main files of the mandatory part
+- utils/ directory for secondary files of the mandatory part
+- includes/ directory for header files
+- bonus/ directory for the bonus part
+- libft/ directory with my own library (standard functions, ft_printf, get_next_line)
+- Makefile (with rules: make bonus clean fclean re):
+- readme.md for explanations and main commands of the project

 ## SOME COMMANDS YOU CAN USE: